-Radiofrequency (RF) ablation is a percutaneous procedure offered to select patients with debilitating chronic back pain.
+Radiofrequency (RF) ablation is an injection procedure offered to select patients with debilitating chronic back pain.
 RF ablation is reserved for select patients with chronic neck or back pain from the spinal joints in the neck or lower back.
 RF is employed for those patients who fail more conservative therapies.
 Patients are determined to be appropriate candidates for RF denervation only after failing such treatments and then demonstrating a positive response to a confirmatory diagnostic injection screen.

 How Does It Work?